 - Never work with children around.

-- If you are tired, unwell or have taken strong medications, do not work with chainsaw.
+- If you are tired, unwell or have taken strong medications, do not work with a chainsaw.

 Preparation Before Starting Your Saw